Bettina Ruigies: Media freedom is related to security

 Today's episode of the media magazine Continents takes us to Poland.

-with Bartosz Dudek , head of the Polish-language editorial department at Deutsche Welle .
+, head of the Polish-language editorial department at Deutsche Wellewith Bartosz Dudek.

 Peter Techet: On the media situation in Hungary